 Fast-paced organizations need just-in-time (JIT) learning.
-Nano or micro-learning gives learning managers a quick and simple way to adapt to the fast-changing needs of their learners.
+Nano-learning or micro-learning gives learning managers a quick and simple way to adapt to the fast-changing needs of their learners.
 In this article, I’ll show you how to create nano-learning in under 15 minutes.

 You are likely under pressure to deliver more learning in less time.
 Nano-learning is gaining popularity because it lets you create smaller chunks of content.

-But, what is nano-learning?
+What is nano-learning?

 Generally speaking, nano-learning is: